Nutlope/notesGPT/README.md

 - [ ] Make sure it works well on mobile + desktop
   - [ ] Fix mobile action items to look proper
 - [ ] Add Convex vector search for searching through transcripts
+- [ ] Action items: Make it so that folks can only mark tasks done through the checkbox + add a toast to make it more obvious that a task has been marked done

-## v2 (stretch)
+## Future tasks

-- [ ] Prompt engineer the summary more
+- [ ] Prompt engineer the summary a little more to return something better than what it does
-- [ ] Action items: Make them animate out + make checkbox rounded + add a little check icon on hover
+- [ ] Make action items animate out + make checkbox rounded + add a little check icon on hover
-- [ ] Make the due date on the tasks editable
+- [ ] Add a due date for the action items + make this editable
-- [ ] Make sure the transcript gets streamed into the frontend
+- [ ] Make sure the transcript gets streamed into the frontend?
-- [ ] Email reminders through Resend powered by Convex cron jobs
 - [ ] Convex scheduled functions to send initial email to user that says "welcome"
-- [ ] Add a mind map visualization?